RyanFleck/Manuals/content/life/cooking-and-baking.md

 Everybody wants to eat, and sometimes life gets busy!
 Especially as a student with a tight budget and other high priorities, feeding yourself properly with a minimum of time and effort is crucial.
-Even for "adults", having a plan will help to cut down on wasted food and reduce your decision fatigue.
+Even for "adults", having a plan will help to cut down on wasted food, reduce your decision fatigue, and bring some structure to your life.

+Additionally - any of these meals can be split in a pinch.
+There are few things that are more kind and wonderful than sharing a meal and dinnertime conversation with your roommates or loved ones.
+We don't get much time here to figure out what is really important.

+> So let each one give as he purposes in his heart, not grudgingly or
+> of necessity; for God loves a cheerful giver.
+>
+> -- 2 Corinthians 9:7 NKJV

 ## Tier 0: Not Dying